Commentary from the General Secretary >>>

-28th Congress in Australia
+28th Congress in Melbourne, Australia

 29th Congress in Finland

-Nominations for the Naumann-Thienemann Medal Awards
+Call for nominations for the Naumann-Thienemann Medal Awards

 A detailed summary of the contributions of Einar Naumann and August Thienemann to limnology and the foundation of SIL was presented in the lead article of SILNEWS 21.
 The Naumann-Thienemann Medal is the highest honor awarded for scientific contributions in international limnology.
 The Naumann-Thienemann Medal Committee solicits documented nominations of scientists with unusual contributions to the development and advancement of limnology.
 To nominate a candidate, a complete curriculum vitae, list of publications, and a statement of the outstanding merits of the individual should be submitted to General Secretary Wetzel or President Burns for distribution to and evaluation by the Committee.